Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==

+= 1.6.4 =

+**Note, that [Smartling ACF localization](https://wordpress.org/plugins/smartling-acf-localization) plugin is not supported anymore.
+Now it is a part of Smartling-connector plugin.**
+**This version may require manual migration steps from previous versions.
+Please read and following steps below:**
+* **If [Smartling ACF localization](https://wordpress.org/plugins/smartling-acf-localization) plugin is used then deactivate Smartling-connector plugin *BEFORE* upgrading to avoid Smartling-connector cron jobs execution.**
+* **If [Smartling ACF localization](https://wordpress.org/plugins/smartling-acf-localization) plugin is used then deactivate it.**
+* **Upgrade smartling-connector.**
+* **If [Smartling ACF localization](https://wordpress.org/plugins/smartling-acf-localization) plugin was used - remove it.**

+* Fixed possible issue when ACF image types become broken.
+* Added ACL Localization plugin as a part of smartling-connector plugin to fix possible issue when translation becomes broken if ACF Localization plugin is disabled or removed.
+* Fixed minor CSS issue when css file was loaded twice.
+* Added support for Wordpress 4.9

 = 1.6.3 =
 * Fixed possible notice issue on post-edit page smartling widget.